ackermannQ/lil-dream/Design/Narrative/2-Dreams.md

-We are constently being attacked with some monster, silhouette
+We are constently being attacked by some monster, silhouette

 The first dream, being catch is unavoidable (SCRIPTED: :D)